NHSDigital/immunisation-fhir-api/README.specification.md

 - `lint` -- Lints the spec and code
 - `publish` -- Outputs the specification as a **single** JSON file into the `build/` directory
+- `serve` -- Serves a preview of the API document locally

 ### Modifying the OAS file

 Note that the master OAS file is now the **YAML** version, as it is far easier to maintain than the JSON.

 To review your modifications, use Swagger Editor (https://editor.swagger.io).
+Or, alternatively, use the `make serve` command.

 ### Update the OAS file to the public website